economics of thinning study

 Contact the researchers

-If you have any questions about this study, feel free to contact the researchers:
+If you have any questions about this study, you can contact the researchers:

 Klaus Puettmann is a Professor in Silviculture Alternatives with the Department of Forest Ecosystems and Society at Oregon State University.
 Rowan Braybrook is the Director of Programs at Northwest Natural Resource Group.